Andrew-M-C/go.jsonvalue/docs/en/09_conversion.md

 }
 ```

-It is clear that `num` is serialized to a string instead of number
+It is clear that `num` is serialized as a string instead of a number.

-Jsonvalue also supports reading such type of value from a string.
-Please read the following descriptions for detail.
+Jsonvalue also supports reading this type of value from a string.
+Please read the following descriptions for details.

 ---

 ## String to Number

-All number typed `GetXxx` methods support parsing a number from string value.
+All number-typed `GetXxx` methods support parsing a number from a string value.

-But at the same time, if the target value is not a number typed JSON value, the `error` will not be nil.
-But various types of error may returned due to different situation:
+However, if the target value is not a number-typed JSON value, the `error` will not be nil.
+Various types of errors may be returned due to different situations:

-- If target key is not found, returns `ErrNotFound`
+- If the target key is not found, returns `ErrNotFound`
-- If target value is a number, the number type will be returned and with a `nil` err.
+- If the target value is a number, the number type will be returned with a `nil` err.
-- If target value is neither a string or number, returns `ErrTypeNotMatch`
+- If the target value is neither a string nor a number, returns `ErrTypeNotMatch`
-- If target value is a string, then parse the value of the string, and:
+- If the target value is a string, then parse the value of the string, and:
-  - if the parsing succeed, returns the number with error `ErrTypeNotMatch`
+  - if the parsing succeeds, returns the number with error `ErrTypeNotMatch`
-  - if the parsing failed (illegal number), returns error `ErrParseNumberFromString`, including the detailed parsing description.
+  - if the parsing fails (illegal number), returns error `ErrParseNumberFromString`, including the detailed parsing description.

-You can use `errors.Is()` to check the different type of errors.
+You can use `errors.Is()` to check the different types of errors.
 For example:

 ```go
 	const raw = `{"legal":"1.25E-1","illegal":"ABCD"}`